Christians And Mental Illness

 Why Do Christians Experience Mental Illness?

-Just as Christians may have health conditions such as diabetes, cancer, and thyroid disease, Christians may have mental illnesses, too.
+Just as Christians may have chronic illnesses and conditions such as diabetes, cancer, and thyroid disease, Christians may have mental illnesses, too.
 A Christian can have a strong faith and trust in God but still be diagnosed with anxiety, depression, OCD, or any other number of illnesses.

 Unfortunately, Lori’s fear isn’t unusual.
 Many within the church walls fear talking about their mental health issues.
 They worry they’ll be judged.
 They worry their families will be looked down on.
 Or, as with Lori, they may even fear that their family’s livelihood will be in danger.